Australian Research Container Orchestration Services (ARCOS)

-Australian Research Container Orchestration Services (ARCOS) is a community of members from various Australian institutions with the aim of establishing a national Kubernetes service and promoting use of containers in research.
+Australian Research Container Orchestration Services (ARCOS) is a community, driven by various national institutions with the aim of establishing a national Kubernetes service and promoting use of containers in research.
 After rigorous community consultation, the group has released the first draft of "A National View of Containers and Kubernetes in Research".
 The key findings of the consultations were the opportunities and challenges in the Australian research sector stated as follows:

 Opportunities: